Pelly Ruddock Mpanzu

-Pelly Ruddock Mpanzu (born 22 March 1994) is a professional footballer who plays as a central midfielder for EFL League Two club Cambridge United.
+Pelly Ruddock Mpanzu (born 22 March 1994) is a professional footballer who plays as a central midfielder for EFL League One club Cambridge United.
+Born in England, he has represented the DR Congo national team.

-Mpanzu made two appearances for the DR Congo national team in 2021.
-He is the first footballer to climb from the non-league tiers of English football to the Premier League with the same club, having joined Luton Town in 2013 and remained with that club through their first Premier League season in 2023–24.
+In 2023, Mpanzu became the first footballer to climb from the non-league tiers of English football to the Premier League with the same club, having joined Luton Town in 2013, and remained with the club through their first Premier League season in 2023–24.

 Club career

 Early career

 Born in Hendon, Greater London, Mpanzu began his career with the youth system at Boreham Wood and made 13 first-team appearances.

 West Ham United

 Mpanzu with West Ham United in 2014.

 Mpanzu signed a two-and-a-half-year professional contract with Championship club West Ham United on 5 December 2011 after a successful trial.
 He was a member of the West Ham team which won the Ciutat de Barcelona Trophy against Espanyol in September 2013.
 Mpanzu made his first-team debut in a 2–0 win away to Burnley in the League Cup fourth round on 29 October 2013.
 West Ham manager Sam Allardyce said of his debut, "This was their big chance.
 Three players, all defenders, Pelly Ruddock Mpanzu, Dan Potts and Leo Chambers, can feel very proud of themselves, what they've done."